ros-controls/ros2_control_demos/README.md

  z: 1.0"
 ```

-You should now see an orange box circling in `rviz2`.
+You should now see an orange box circling in `RViz`.

 ## Controllers and moving hardware